1

 -

-Pruning Instructions: Prune in early spring to maintain shape and remove dead branches.
+Pruning Instructions: Prune in late winter or early spring to maintain shape and remove dead or damaged branches. -

 Share